pereiraaron/chatapp/README.md

    npm start
    ```

-Features
+### Features

--Sending messages: Users can send messages to others.
+- Sending messages: Users can send messages to others.
--Deleting messages: Users can delete their sent messages.
+- Deleting messages: Users can delete their sent messages.
--Other features...
+- Other features...

-Technologies Used
+### Technologies Used

--React with TypeScript
+- React with TypeScript
--Tailwind CSS
+- Tailwind CSS
--Axios
+- Axios

-License
+### License

 This project is licensed under the MIT License.